trashpirate/encode-solidity/week-2/Notes.md

   Other ways of calling community provider:
   `const provider = new ethers.PocketProvider( "goerli" );`
   `const provider = new ethers.JsonRpcProvider( "url" );`
+- to be able to sign the transaction to deploy, a wallet needs to be created using ethers `const wallet = new ethers.Wallet( process.env.PRIVATE_KEY ?? "", provider );` `?? ""` is required because of typescript but would not work if private key undefined